 These two counties are not alone in having persistent problems with high levels of E. coli in water.
 In a 2015 Michigan State University study, all 64 rivers examined for E. coli were found to have higher than federally allowed levels of E. coli.
 The Michigan Department of Environmental Quality (MDEQ) estimates that approximately half of the rivers and streams in Michigan exceed the water quality standard for E. coli.
 About one in every five monitored beaches have had closures recently due to bacterial pollution.

 The Michigan Legislature is aware of this problem.
 In recent years, both Republicans and Democrats have proposed septic code legislation, yet Michigan remains the only state without a statewide code.
 Clean Water Action is committed to strengthening septic codes at the county level, and working to pass a statewide septic code to protect our water and public health.

 Thanks to our organizing and the advocacy of residents in the county, the Oakland County Board of Commissioners is aware of this problem and is reviewing their septic policy.
 In order to set an example for the state, we need residents like you to make your voices heard.
 Oakland County residents can get involved with this campaign at the county level by becoming a Clean Water volunteer!
-We hold monthly meetings every 4th Tuesday of the month at 6:30pm.
 To learn more, please contact us below.